irinaverse/LEGO/README.md

 - import Images
 - see LEGO Taj Mahal with the massive 5922 pieces
 - visual chart, Number of parts in a LEGO set
-- forming new compact table, tidying up our data
+- tidying up our data and forming a new compact table
 - in progress...
 I guess a work with data never ends...